 About Dr. Rebecca Portnoff

-Dr. Rebecca Sorla Portnoff has dedicated her career to defending children from sexual abuse.
-She is currently Vice President of Data Science & AI at Thorn, owning strategy and vision for machine learning (ML)/AI across the organization.
-The ML/AI and algorithmic solutions her team builds have global impact: used across hundreds of LE agencies, hotlines and technology companies.
-She acts as an ecosystem leader to address emerging threats against children via novel research, standard setting and cross-sector collaborations, bridging the gap between child safety experts and technologists.
+She is currently Vice President of Data Science & AI at Thorn, where the ML/AI and algorithmic solutions her team builds have global impact: used across hundreds of law enforcement agencies, hotlines and technology companies.
+She acts as an ecosystem leader to address emerging threats against children via novel research, standard setting and cross-sector collaborations, bridging the gap between child safety experts, policymakers and technologists.

 Rebecca Portnoff – 2024 MIT Innovator of Artificial Intelligence, Director of Data Science at Thorn, UC Berkeley PhD, known for AI research in online child exploitation